Phillips 66 (NYSE:PSX) Shares Sold by Quadrant Capital Group LLC

-Phillips 66 (NYSE:PSX – Get Free Report) last announced its quarterly earnings results on Friday, October 27th.
-The oil and gas company reported $4.63 earnings per share for the quarter, missing analysts’ consensus estimates of $4.78 by ($0.15).
+Phillips 66 (NYSE:PSX – Get Free Report) last issued its earnings results on Friday, October 27th.
+The oil and gas company reported $4.63 EPS for the quarter, missing the consensus estimate of $4.78 by ($0.15).
 Phillips 66 had a return on equity of 23.32% and a net margin of 5.05%.
-During the same period last year, the firm earned $6.46 EPS.
-Sell-side analysts forecast that Phillips 66 will post 15.45 EPS for the current fiscal year.
+During the same period last year, the firm posted $6.46 earnings per share.
+On average, sell-side analysts anticipate that Phillips 66 will post 15.45 EPS for the current fiscal year.

 Phillips 66 Announces Dividend

-The business also recently declared a quarterly dividend, which will be paid on Friday, December 1st.
-Stockholders of record on Friday, November 17th will be given a dividend of $1.05 per share.
-This represents a $4.20 dividend on an annualized basis and a dividend yield of 3.61%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, December 1st.
+Investors of record on Friday, November 17th will be issued a dividend of $1.05 per share.
 The ex-dividend date of this dividend is Thursday, November 16th.
-Phillips 66’s payout ratio is 25.33%.
+This represents a $4.20 annualized dividend and a dividend yield of 3.61%.
+Phillips 66’s dividend payout ratio is 25.33%.

-A number of research firms have recently weighed in on PSX.
-Tudor, Pickering, Holt & Co. raised Phillips 66 from a “hold” rating to a “buy” rating and boosted their price target for the stock from $115.00 to $130.00 in a report on Monday, October 30th.
-Wolfe Research raised Phillips 66 from a “peer perform” rating to an “outperform” rating and set a $146.00 price target for the company in a report on Tuesday, October 31st.
-Mizuho dropped their target price on Phillips 66 from $131.00 to $116.00 and set a “neutral” rating for the company in a research note on Friday, October 6th.
-StockNews.com assumed coverage on Phillips 66 in a research note on Thursday, October 5th.
-They issued a “hold” rating for the company.
-Finally, Raymond James dropped their target price on Phillips 66 from $133.00 to $128.00 and set an “outperform” rating for the company in a research note on Friday, October 6th.
-Four investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
-Based on data from MarketBeat.com, Phillips 66 currently has an average rating of “Moderate Buy” and an average price target of $132.50.
+Several analysts recently commented on PSX shares.
+StockNews.com started coverage on Phillips 66 in a research report on Thursday, October 5th.
+They issued a “hold” rating on the stock.
+Wells Fargo & Company lifted their price target on Phillips 66 from $130.00 to $144.00 and gave the company an “overweight” rating in a research report on Friday, September 8th.
+Wolfe Research upgraded Phillips 66 from a “peer perform” rating to an “outperform” rating and set a $146.00 price target on the stock in a research report on Tuesday, October 31st.
+Bank of America lifted their price target on Phillips 66 from $141.00 to $143.00 and gave the company a “neutral” rating in a research report on Monday, September 18th.
+Finally, Mizuho lowered their price target on Phillips 66 from $131.00 to $116.00 and set a “neutral” rating on the stock in a research report on Friday, October 6th.
+Four analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
+According to data from MarketBeat.com, Phillips 66 currently has a consensus rating of “Moderate Buy” and a consensus target price of $132.50.

 Phillips 66 Company Profile